aws-samples/serverless-patterns/das-lambda-java-sam/README.md

 Once the above command is done running, it is recommended to create an AWS CLI profile on your local machine from where you can deploy the CloudFormation template.
 In order to do that, you need to run the following commands:

-On the AWS CloudShell, run the following and note down the values of the outputs of each of the commands below
+**On the AWS CloudShell**, run the following and note down the values of the outputs of each of the commands below

 ```
 sh ./GetAWSCLIProfileDetailsFromCloudshell.sh <username>